S1D007/CVFit/README.md

 - **Calibration**: Speed calculations are approximate and may require individual calibration
 - **Privacy**: While focusing on hands only, still requires camera access
 - **Processing Power**: May affect performance on low-end systems

+## Contributing and Development

+### Creating GitHub Releases

+CVFit uses GitHub Actions to automatically build executables for all platforms when a new release is created:

+1. Tag your release: `git tag v1.0.0 && git push --tags`
+2. Create a release on GitHub using the tag
+3. GitHub Actions will automatically build Windows, macOS, and Linux executables
+4. The executables will be attached to the release for easy download

+### Development Workflow

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/my-feature`
+3. Make your changes
+4. Run tests: `pytest`
+5. Submit a pull request

 ## Future Improvements